mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--data-split` (Default value = `train-test`)

   - `train-test` The available data is split into a single training and test set.
 Given that `dataset-name` is provided as the value of the argument `--dataset`, the training data must be stored in a file named `dataset-name_training.arff`, whereas the test data must be stored in a file named `dataset-name_test.arff`.
-If no such files are available, the program will look for a file with the name `dataset-name.arff` and split it into training and test data automatically.
+If no such files are available, the program searches for a file with the name `dataset-name.arff` and splits it into training and test data automatically.
 The following options may be specified using the {ref}`bracket-notation`:

     - `test_size` (Default value = `0.33`) The fraction of the available data to be included in the test set, if the training and test set are not provided as separate files.
 Must be in (0, 1).

   - `cross-validation` A cross validation is performed.
 Given that `dataset-name` is provided as the value of the argument `--dataset`, the data for individual folds must be stored in files named `dataset-name_fold-1`, `dataset-name_fold-2`, etc..
-If no such files are available, the program will look for a file with the name `dataset-name.arff` and split it into training and test data for the individual folds automatically.
+If no such files are available, the program searches for a file with the name `dataset-name.arff` and splits it into training and test data for the individual folds automatically.
 The following options may be specified using the {ref}`bracket-notation`:

     - `num_folds` (Default value = `10`) The total number of cross validation folds to be performed.
 Must be at least 2.
     - `current_fold` (Default value = `0`) The cross validation fold to be performed.
 Must be in \[1, `num_folds`\] or 0, if all folds should be performed.